-Our eyes are naturally are designed to cry to flush out the irritating mixture that onions create.
+Our eyes naturally cry to flush out this irritating mixture that onions create.
 However, if you are more prone to crying when chopping onions, there are a few tips to stop them from making you cry:

 - Chill onions for 10 mins in the freezer and wash hands in cold, soapy water afterwards (avoid touching the eye area after!).

-- The good news is that the irritating gas disappears when onions are cooked.
+- Cook onions - the irritating gas disappears when onions are cooked.

 "If you don't want to cry when chopping onions, ask someone else to do it!".

 There are two familiar French expressions that use onions in them.
 Both are familiar or slang:

 Familiar expression meaning "it's none of your business" (literally translated as "look after your onions" or "mix yourself up in your own onions");